radioactivedecay/radioactivedecay/README.md

 In this example the 10 Bq of H-3 was decayed for one half-life (12.32y), yielding 5 Bq of H-3.
 Note the `decay()` function takes two arguments: the decay time and its units ('s', 'm', 'h', 'd' or 'y').

+### Example 2
-The next example is for a mixture of Tc-99m and I-123.
-It demonstrates the ingrowth of radioactive progeny via decay chains.
+Inventories can contain more than one radionuclide.
+In this example the inventory initially contains Tc-99m and I-123.
+Decaying it demonstrates the ingrowth of radioactive progeny via decay chains.
 The decay period is 20 hours.

 ```pycon
 >>> mix = rd.Inventory({'Tc-99m': 2.3, 'I-123': 5.8})